Michelin to hand over Russian operations to local management | Headlines

 "It is technically impossible to resume production, due in particular to supply issues, amid a context of general uncertainty," said Michelin, which makes tyres for cars, aircraft and trucks.
 Until Russia invaded Ukraine, nearly 30% of Michelin's carbon black - used to strengthen rubber in tyres - was sourced from Eastern Europe.

-Michelin's sales in Russia represent 2% of group sales and 1% of its global car tyre output, the company has said in briefings.
+Michelin's sales in Russia represent 2% of group sales and 1% of its global car tyre output, the company said.
+Michelin Russia employs approximately 1,000 people, including 750 at the Davydovo plant, located about 100 km (62 miles) from Moscow.
+The site has an annual production capacity of 1.5 million to 2 million tyres, mainly for passenger cars.
 The company said it had a balance sheet exposure of 250 million euros ($265 million) from Russian operations, adding that the transfer would not impact its financial guidance.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)